iainctduncan/CSC581/assignment-1/README.rst

 My assignment is implemented as a website using the WebAudio API, a WebAudio worklet, and a WebAssembly synthesizer created in C++ and run in the worklet.

-A 7 minute video walkthrough of my submission, including code parts, is here: https://youtu.be/TgRyDQjHNh8
+A 7 minute video walkthrough of my submission is here: https://youtu.be/TgRyDQjHNh8
+This includes demo of the app, playback of all the waves and the score, and code walkthrough.

 Basic